 CBC-TV had even made a graphic for Election 78 that would only be pulled out to illustrate the non-election call on the news.

 "Canada's broadcasters ... spent thousands of dollars between them for the expected election," noted Leach.

 Over at Elections Canada, workers welcomed the breather.

 "What with new boundaries, printing ballots ... they've been working full tilt for months," said Leach.
 "Although much of the work had already been completed, they were happy to have more time to finish it off."

-Jean-Marc Hamel, the Chief Elections Officer, said much of the money that had gone to preparations would been spent eventually.
+Jean-Marc Hamel, the Chief Elections Officer, said much of the money that had gone to preparations would be spent eventually.

-Still, the election — when it came — was going to cost an estimated $55 million, between acquisition of materials and running the election itself.
+Still, the election — whenever it came — was going to cost an estimated $55 million, between acquisition of materials and running the election itself.

 "On top of this will be the reimbursement to candidates and political parties under the Elections Expenses Act," said Hamel.

 The parties had already been spending on posters and handbills, with printers churning out PC campaign matter for months.

 "Officials have been planning ahead, booking meeting halls, generally getting party machinery into gear," said Leach.